[Note]- This page is highly picture intensive.

 While the gift shop itself isn't very big.

-We did spend a bit of time in here deciding what to buy as we wanted
+We did spent a bit of time in here deciding what to buy as we wanted

 a little of everything.